keylime/keylime/README.md

 ## Project Meetings

-We meet on the fourth Wednesday each month @ 15:30 GMT to 16:30.
+We meet on the fourth Wednesday each month @ 16:00 UK time (GMT/BST) to 17:00.
 Anyone is welcome to join the meeting.

 The meeting is normally announced on [CNCF chat (Slack)](https://cloud-native.slack.com/archives/C01ARE2QUTZ)